lux-sp4rk/bloodwork-vn/manuscript.md

 For a moment, the glowing red eyes of the NinjaMaster seemed to reflect in the bird's unseeing gaze.

-Later that morning, after having stiffened her nerves with a double serving of her favorite cocktail: vodka with a lot of ice, a little bit of lemonade, and a side of prozac, Rachel carefully carried the crow's lifeless body into the backyard.
+Later that morning, after having stiffened her nerves with a double serving of her favorite cocktail: vodka with a lot of ice, a little bit of lemonade (with a side of prozac), Rachel carefully carried the crow's lifeless body into the backyard.
 The sun was already high, casting long shadows across the dew-kissed grass.
 She found a small spade in the shed and began to dig a shallow grave beneath the old oak tree.
 The earth was soft and damp, and the rhythmic scrape of the spade against the soil was the only sound breaking the silence.

 "Mommy, what are you doing?"